-The Montana State University-Northern, Financial Aid Office Statement of Ethical Principles provides that the primary goal of the institutional financial aid professional is to help students achieve their educational goals through financial support and resources.
-Financial Aid Professionals are required to exemplify the highest level of ethical behavior and demonstrate the highest level of professionalism.
-To this end, this Statement provides that financial aid professionals shall:
+The primary goal of the financial aid professional is to help students achieve their educational goals through financial support and resources.
+NASFAA members are required to exemplify the highest level of ethical behavior and demonstrate the highest level of professionalism.
+The following guidelines were last updated by NASFAA's Board of Directors in November 2017.

 Advocate for students

 - Remain aware of issues affecting students and continually advocate for their interests at the institutional, state and federal levels.

 - Support federal, state and institutional efforts to encourage students, as early as the elementary grades, to aspire to and plan for education beyond high school.